GSA/Section508.gov/_pages/create/2023-09-23-create-math-equations-formulas.md

 * Use the correct Unicode character for the mathematical operator.
 * You need a linearized form of the equation as part of your alt text when using equation graphics.

 Equations, formulas, and theories are not that difficult to make accessible.
 You need to use the right tools and the correct Unicode character to make these types of visuals read properly.
-There are other equation editors on the market you may be interested in;therefore, do the research to find one you like and are comfortable with when understanding how equations are created and read by assistive technologies.
+There are other equation editors on the market you may be interested in; therefore, do the research to find one you like and are comfortable with when understanding how equations are created and read by assistive technologies.

 ## Resources